An Environment Volunteer in Panama: A Chat with Arabella

 5. What has surprised you most about living or working in Panama?

-I am most surprised about how clearly I’m able to see the impact that new technology/westernization is having on traditional knowledge.
+Another local problem I have seen is the weight of new technology/westernization’s impact on traditional knowledge.
 As families move to the cities for work, traditional knowledge is being forgotten and paved over.
-I’ve been told that from before, people who couldn’t read or write were 5x smarter than we are today.
+I’ve been told that from before, people who couldn’t read or write were 5x times smarter than we are today.
 I feel like I’m witnessing a deep loss in knowledge and culture over the years in slow motion.
 We have community elders who, once gone, will have no one to replace them or carry on the knowledge they possess.
 Like a great oak being felled.
 It makes me think of urban migration, how it’s become a necessary evil to many, and what else it’s erased.

 I am also seeing more beauty in American culture, such as our willingness to try new things.
-I am appreciating more and more Americans’ curiosity, openness to newness, and interest in extracurriculars (that we generally want to try new activities, clubs, and hobbies).
+I am appreciating more and more Americans’ curiosity, openness to newness, positivity, and interest in extracurriculars (that we often enjoy trying new activities, clubs, and hobbies).
 We are go-getters and dreamers.

 “You’re gonna suffer, but you’re gonna be happy about it.”
 Harry Potter